 Fits: Conventional DSLR and mirrorless lenses (albeit with some exceptions)

 Hands up anyone who’s ever lost a lens cap?
-This clever accessory attaches the cap to the barrel through a length of elastic so you’ll never lose it again.
-The keeper’s attachment is universal and is designed to fit any DSLR or CSC, although it works better with wider lenses where it can get more purchase.
+The JJC L-S2 Lens Cap Keeper is a clever camera accessory that attaches the cap to the barrel through a length of elastic, so you’ll never lose it again.
+The keeper’s attachment is universal and designed to fit any DSLR or CSC, although it works better with wider lenses where it can get more purchase.

 4. Hoya Pro1 Digital UV Filter